-- Preventing well; the risk of people developing dementia is minimised; - Diagnosing well; timely and accurate diagnosis; - Supporting well; support plan and review within the first year; - Living well; people with dementia can live normally in safe and accepting communities; - Dying well; people with dementia die with dignity in the place of their choosing.
+- Preventing well; the risk of people developing dementia is minimised; - · Diagnosing well; timely and accurate diagnosis; - · Supporting well; support plan and review within the first year; - Living well; people with dementia can live normally in safe and accepting communities; - Dying well; people with dementia die with dignity in the place of their choosing.

-The strategy includes a programme of targeted support for GP practices to increase the rate of diagnosis, a dementia support worker based in every primary care network and the development of a new Dementia Hub.
+The strategy includes a programme of targeted support for GP practices to increase the rate of diagnosis, providing access to dementia support workers across the city, and the development of a new Dementia Hub.